Kasekopf/looprobot/README.md

   settings - Show the parsed value for all arguments and exit. ignorekeys - Ignore the check that all keys can be obtained.
-Typically for hardcore, if you plan to get your own keys [default: false] [setting: looprobot_ignorekeys] halt NUMBER - Halt when you have this number of adventures remaining or fewer [default: 0] [setting: looprobot_halt] flyerby NUMBER - Halt when your turncount is above this number and you haven't started flyering [default: 150] [setting: looprobot_flyerby]
+Typically for hardcore, if you plan to get your own keys [default: false] [setting: looprobot_ignorekeys] halt NUMBER - Halt when you have this number of adventures remaining or fewer [default: 0] [setting: looprobot_halt] war NUMBER - Halt when your turncount is above this number and you haven't started the war [default: 150] [setting: looprobot_war]
 ```

 ### Will this script work for me?